 Some of the guided clinical observation hours can be obtained as part of assignments in CSDI 4335, taken in the fall semester of senior year.
-In addition, students are encouraged to utilize online guided clinical observation resources such as Master Clinician (masterclinician.com) or SimuCase (www.simucase.com).
-ECU's speech-language pathology graduate program will accept 10 hours of online observations.
-However, each student is responsible for knowing the amount of online observation hours that a graduate program will agree to take upon admission.
+In addition, students are encouraged to utilize online guided clinical video observation resources such as Master Clinician (masterclinician.com) or SimuCase (www.simucase.com).
+ECU's speech-language pathology graduate program will accept 10 hours of video observations; however, more than 10 hours of video observations may be accepted in extreme circumstances.
+Therefore, each student is responsible for knowing the amount of video observation hours that a graduate program will agree to take upon admission.